Human-Level Reasoning: A Comparative Study of Large Language Models on Logical and Abstract Reasoning

 Artificial Intelligence

-Makes smart computers better at solving hard problems.
+Makes computers better at solving logic puzzles.